 - 1. That the Board find for pilot error. - 2.
-That Captains Stevens and Barron address the general membership of SFBP on lessons learned from this event, including fatigue risk mitigation, and report back to the Board when this presentation is completed. - 3.
+That Captains Stevens and Barron address the general membership of SFBP on lessons learned from this event, including an assessment of the approaches to Stockton's Berth 12 and 13, fatigue risk mitigation and pilot risk assessment on extended assignments, and report back to the Board when this presentation is completed. - 3.
 That Captains Stevens and Barron attend additional BRM and Fatigue Risk Management training when next offered by the Board.

-Date: April 24, 2025

-Joanne Hayes-White, Committee Chair

-Allen Garfinkle, Executive Director
+Date: June 26, 2025 Joanne Hayes-White, Committee Chair Allen Garfinkle, Executive Director